panzerdp/dmitripavlutin.com/content/posts/160-json-modules/index.md

 The essence of the [JSON modules proposal](https://github.com/tc39/proposal-json-modules) is to allow importing JSON data inside of an ES module using a regular `import` statement.

-To import a JSON file as a module you need to use a so called import assertion right after the `import` statement:
+JSON content can be imported by adding an import assertion:

 ```javascript
 import jsonContent from "./file.json" assert { type: "json" };
 ```

-where `assert { type: "json" }` is an import assertion indicating the module should be parsed and imported as JSON.
+`assert { type: "json" }` is an *import assertion* indicating the module should be parsed and imported as JSON.

 `jsonContent` variable contains the plain JavaScript object that's created after parsing the content of `file.json`.